 This is especially useful for eCommerce sites because it allows comparative shopping.
 Switching between two or more products raises the chances that the user will be satisfied with their purchase and gives them more control which they’ll appreciate.

 What Website Navigation Best Practices Have You Used?

 What navigation tricks have you picked up along the way?
-Start a discussion over at Inbound to help us complete our list.

 Use SpeedFactor to track your website.
 It’s simple and reliable.

 See how real people experience the speed of your website.
 Then find (and fix) your web performance problems.